 One of the most powerful SEO tools available in Google Search Console is “Search Analytics”.
 This report is found under “Search Traffic” on the Search Console menu and shows you how your website is performing in Google search results.
 The data in this report can be used to show you many useful things.
 The three we will focus on today are:

-- How each of your webpages rank in Google searches.
+- How each of your webpages ranks in Google searches.

 - How your website ranks for different keywords.